ManojGrumbledorf/Thread-Detection-System/README.md

-Here’s a description you can use for your GitHub repository, tailored to your goal of understanding AI's role in cybersecurity and gradually building an AI-Powered Threat Detection system:

 AI-Powered Threat Detection System 🚀
 This repository is dedicated to building an AI-Powered Threat Detection and Response System, with the goal of understanding and implementing how artificial intelligence (AI) can be leveraged in the field of cybersecurity.